 Problems with teeth, gums and dentures can affect overall wellbeing.
 Issues that can occur include:

-- Pain and difficulty with eating, resulting in poor nutrition - Poor appearance, which can lower self-esteem and lead to social isolation - Poor oral health, which can compromise other health conditions, such as diabetes, and heart and lung disease.
+- Pain and difficulty with eating, resulting in poor nutrition - Poor appearance, which can lower self-esteem and lead to social isolation - Poor oral health, which can compromise other health conditions, such as diabetes, and cardiovascular and respiratory disease.